 - By phone

 Santander UK maintains an online banking portal for all its customers.
-If you use a mobile device for your banking, this website is also available through the Santander app.
 Note that if you are hoping to initiate an international bank transfer online with Santander, you’ll need a mobile device nearby, as you’ll be sent a one-time passcode to verify your identity.

 In order to send money outside the UK from a Santander account, you’ll need the following information on hand¹: